Graduate School Info

 Whether you go to graduate school or not should depend entirely on your interests and career goals.
 If you really enjoyed your Political Science and International Relations classes and did well in them, and your overall GPA is good, give it serious consideration.
 A graduate degree is essential for an academic career, and can also be a valuable preparation for careers in government, think tanks, advocacy, and non-profit or non-governmental organization.

 "So, You Want to Get a Ph.D. in Political Science"

-You can pursue either a terminal Masters degree or a Ph.D. in Political Science (any sub-field), International Relations, Public Policy, and Public Administration.
+You can pursue either a terminal Masters degree or a Ph.D. in Political Science (any sub-field), International Relations, Public Policy, and Public Policy and Management.

 A terminal Masters program will typically take about two years, and will give you a broad skill set that you can use to work in a variety of applied settings.
 Terminal programs tend to have a specific focus and prepare students for professional careers in the area—they are for people who want to work at a high level in international relations or public administration or political polling and so on.

 A doctoral (Ph.D.) program is harder to get into and typically takes 5-7 years to complete.
 It will give you a solid grounding in the theories of the discipline as well as specialized knowledge in your research field, and prepare you for an academic career of university teaching and research.

 |Full Text of: